danielendeg/nugetpackageupdate/specs/IoMT/Workspace-Platform/Independent-resource-provisioning.md

 - Less Go code.
 A Single CRD means a single controller and release manager.
 This is less Go code to write and maintain/test
 - Simplified version strategry as there is only a single CRD's version to update.
 In contrast, with a CRD for each resource, each resource may be at a different version.
 - We can ecapsulate the K8s provision logic inside of .Net K8s providers specific to each resource type.
 In this way the RP Provision code can treat Creates/Updates/Deletes the same and the implementations take care of the details.

+# Upgrading
+Introducing the above design change will result in a breaking change to the current IotConnector Crd and controller.
+The following section outlines how we will upgrade existing provisioned IotConnectors from V0 (current Crd) to V1 (IotConnector described in Approach 2).

+## Design
+We will not be using the [Multi-Versioned Apis](https://book.kubebuilder.io/multiversion-tutorial/tutorial.html) approach suggested by Kubebuilder to support multiple versions of our controllers.
+Briefly put, this approach deploys a converter function which converts one version of the crd into another.
+Clients may then continue to send previous versions of the Crd to K8s, which will convert the previous version into the one expected by the controller via the converter functions.

+This approach would require extra infrastructure which would increase our maintenance costs.
+Instead we will add in a new attribute to both our IotConnector Crd and Release Crd called __Version__:

+IotConnectorCrd
+  - __Version__: Indicates what the *current* version of a specific IotConnector is currently at

+IotConnector Release Crd
+  - __Version__: Indicates what the *desired* version of all deployed IotConnectors should be

+As we will not be using the converter functions as outlined above each client submitting changes to the Crd needs to be aware of the Crd __Version__ and take appropriate action.

+### V0 to V1 Crd Upgrade
+V0 Iotconnectors defined the following types of Containers:
+  - At most one Normalization container
+  - At most one FhirTransformation container

+Given the above we will upgrade a V0 Crd to [V1](#K8s%20Api) as follows:
+  - For each Container, create a new Deployment Section.
+Add the __Container__ to the Deployments Containers list.
+  - The __type__ of the Deployment will be calculated from the __Container__ type.
+  - The __name__ of the Deployment will be the Internal Service name of the Service being deployed (i.e. Normalization app, FhirDestination, EventhubDestination, etc).
+If this isn't available this field will be left blank.
+  - Store the previous version of the Crd as an K8s attribute inside of the updated Crd.
+This will be used to compare the previous and current Crd (i.e. set difference between deployments).

+### Controller Changes
+The controller will be updated to support requests for both V0 and V1 IotConnector Crd changes.
+Once all clients (i.e. RP Worker) are submitting Crds in V1 format, and all existing V0 IotConnectors are upgraded to V1 we can deprecated this V0 reconciliation code path.

+The code path for V0 remains unchanged.
+For V1, K8s Deployments created by the Controller will observe the following rules:
+  - The name of K8s Deployments will be that of the __name__ specified in the IotConnector Crd Deployments object.
+    - If this value is blank, the name will created by concatenating the IotConnector Crd Name (i.e. IotConnecter Internal Service Name) with the Deployment Type.
+  - Perform a set difference between the Deployments of the previous and current Crd.
+Remove all of the ones not specified in the current Crd.

+### IotConnector Reconciler Changes
+The IotConnector Reconciler will compare the Version contained within the Reconciler Crd with those of all deployed IotConnectors.
+For a version of 1, the reconciler will perform the mutation steps outlined in [V0 to V1 Crd Upgrade](#V0%20to%20V1%20Crd%20Upgrade).

+**Note** The Deployment __name__ field will be left blank, as that information will not be present.

+### RP Worker Changes
+The RP Worker will be updated to produce V1 IotConnector Crds.
+If the current version of an existing IotConnecter is at V0 the RP Worker will first perform the mutation steps outlined in [V0 to V1 Crd Upgrade](#V0%20to%20V1%20Crd%20Upgrade) before making further modifications.

+**Note** The Deployment __name__ field will be set to the Internal Service name of the resource being deployed.

+## Rollout
+Updates to the various components will rollout as follows:

+1. IotConnector Controller
+  - The controller changes will rollout first in order to support both V0 and V1 reconciliation requests
+  - IotConnector upgrade requests will continue to have their 'Version' attribute set to 0
+1. RP Worker
+  - Changes to the RP Worker to begin producing V1 IotConnectors will then rollout.
+  - RP Worker will upgrade any existing V0 IotConnector Crds to V1
+1. IotConnector Controller
+  - After all RP Workers have been updated, IotConnector upgrade requests will have their 'Version' attribute set to 1.
+This will force any remaining V0 IotConnector Crds to be upgraded to V1.